 I have consulted regularly with the members of the Executive Board and its Executive Committee, division leaders, committee and round table chairs, ALA staff, and past leaders of ALA on topics of interest, on ALA programs and projects, and on priorities for action over the next several years.
-The Executive Board and the Executive Committee meet regularly by conference call and the Executive Board held its regular meetings over the course of the year.
+The Executive Board and the Executive Committee meet regularly by conference call and the Executive Board held its regular fall meeting in Chicago on October 26-29.
 I have also spoken with many ALA members about particular topics and about their aspirations for the Association.
-These conversations have continued over the course of my year as ALA President.
+These conversations will continue over the course of my year as ALA President.

-I worked with a powerhouse presidential advisory committee, reflecting the full diversity of the membership of ALA.
-The advisory committee has had face to face meetings and consulted via email to discuss priorities for action during my term as President.
-I also have had the benefit of working with an outstanding class of division presidents.
+I continue to work with a powerhouse presidential advisory committee, reflecting the full diversity of the membership of ALA.
+The advisory committee has had face to face meetings and consults via email to discuss priorities for action during my term as President.
+I also have the benefit of working with an outstanding class of division presidents.
 Our focus is on sharing information about our goals and plans, and for discussing the working relationship between ALA and its divisions.